Piper PA-46: M600

+M700 Fury

+In 2024, Piper unveiled the M700 Fury (company designation PA-46-701TP) to replace the M600.
+The M700 is powered by a 700 hp PT6A-52 engine and retains the Garmin G3000 avionics and HALO system of its predecessor.
+The first production M700 was the 1,000th PA-46 produced.
+The M700 received FAA certification on February 29, 2024, with Piper announcing that deliveries would begin immediately thereafter.
+In August 2024, Piper Aircraft announced that its M700 FURY received FAA certification for unpaved field operations.
+This approval marks a significant expansion in the aircraft's operational capabilities, allowing it to operate in more diverse and challenging environments, including remote and undeveloped airstrips.

 PA-46R-350T Matrix

 In October 2007 Piper announced the Matrix, an unpressurized version of the Mirage.
-The new model has been designated as the PA-46R-350T, indicating retractable landing gear, 350 hp, and turbocharging.
+The new model was designated as the PA-46R-350T, indicating retractable landing gear, 350 hp, and turbocharging.

-Piper Aircraft is marketing the Matrix as a cabin-class aircraft for Cirrus SR-22 and Cessna 400 owners to step up to.
+Piper Aircraft marketed the Matrix as a cabin-class aircraft for Cirrus SR-22 and Cessna 400 owners to step up to.
 Standard equipment on the Matrix includes a built-in oxygen system, Avidyne Entegra glass cockpit, S-Tec 55X autopilot and air conditioning.

-Major options on the Matrix are a de-ice system, an "Enhanced Situational Awareness Package", speed brakes, an avionics package featuring the Avidyne TAS610 dual antenna traffic advisory system, GWX-68 Weather Radar, and, beginning in 2010, the Garmin G1000 avionics system with twin 10" PFD's and a 15" MFD.
+Major options on the Matrix included a de-ice system, an "Enhanced Situational Awareness Package", speed brakes, an avionics package featuring the Avidyne TAS610 dual antenna traffic advisory system, GWX-68 Weather Radar, and, beginning in 2010, the Garmin G1000 avionics system with twin 10" PFD's and a 15" MFD.

-The Matrix's powerplant is a turbocharged Lycoming TI0-540-AE2A producing 350 hp.
+As with the Malibu Mirage, Matrix's powerplant is a turbocharged Lycoming TI0-540-AE2A producing 350 hp.
 The aircraft's performance includes a cruise speed of 215 kn at 25000 ft, 215 kn at 17500 ft and 188 kn at 12000 ft.
 Maximum takeoff weight is 4340 lb and an empty weight of 2937 lb giving a standard useful load of 1421 lb).

 Matrix deliveries began in early 2008.
+Production ended in 2015.